samlianGitHub/CNA340_Python/README.md

-# The turtle module
+# Import the turtle module

-   In this project name call turtle lab i need to extract the following python code and write comments explaining the steps, and et andy and lance initial distance to 0.
-Use the variables andyTotalDistance and the appropriate location, you can add additional comments.Make a random distance for andy to move.
-Use a cascading set of conditions to determine the winner.
+In this project name call turtle module lab i need to extract the following python code and write comments explaining the steps, and et andy and lance initial distance to 0.
+ Use the variables andyTotalDistance and the appropriate location, you can add additional comments.Make a random distance for andy to move use a cascading set of conditions to determine the winner.
 Make a random distance for lance to move, import the turtle module and import the random module.
 Create a third turtle object called start that will be used to display the winner of the game. use a cascading set of if conditions to determine the winner.
+To To started this project , i have to google and instill pJetBrains software PyCharm Edu and download python 3.7.

 ## Getting Started
+To started this project , i have to google and instill pJetBrains software PyCharm Edu and download python 3.7.
+After that
-These instructions will run my code at local machine laptop and at software PyCharm Edu and[development/experimentation/turtle module]
+These instructions will run my code at local machine my laptop and at software call PyCharm Edu and visual studio.
+[development/experimentation/turtle module]